Vicarious trauma and vicarious resilience

 Rebecca Higgins

-Vicarious trauma happens when someone else is harmed physically or emotionally, affecting us (Gilbert-Eliot, 20201).
+Vicarious trauma happens when we are affected by the physical or emotional harm experienced by someone (Gilbert-Eliot, 20201).
 Also known as secondary trauma or indirect trauma, this experience is an understandable reaction to witnessing the pain of others.

-Healthcare workers are often with people at the worst times of their lives.
-Anyone who shows empathy with people in pain may be at risk for vicarious trauma, which is why the experience has been called “the cost of caring” (Fisher, 20162).
+Healthcare workers provide care and support to people during difficult times in their lives.
+Anyone who shows empathy for people in pain may be at risk for vicarious trauma, which is why the experience has been characterized as “the cost of caring” (Fisher, 20162).

 Individual and situational factors may contribute to your risk or resilience when it comes to vicarious trauma.
 For example, a supportive working environment and appropriate supervision help to reduce the risk of vicarious trauma, as do the rewards of the work and your personal support system.